sravanichinnu/EnergyConsumption_AWS/README.md

 If the data isn't ordered, last 3 rows not equals to last 3 time points and window jumps across time.
 Result is mathematically wrong, even if code runs.

 Summary: Lag features and rolling windows rely on ordered time because they assume earlier rows represent past observtions; without ordering, they can introduce data leakage or compute incorrect aggregates.

+# Glue Job and storing processed data in S3
+Create a Glue job, work on the Glue script to read the data from S3 bucket, process it and store the resultant dataset in processed folder in S3 bucket in Parquet format.
+After the data is processed, it is stored in the S3 bucket. file path: "s3://energy-consumption-forecasting-project/processed/pandas/pjme_energy_features.parquet"

+# Querying a data lake using SQL (without moving data)
+For this, I leveraged Glue Data Catalog + Athena
+At this point, the data is in S3 bucket in Parquet format.
+To query this wtih SQL, AWS needs metadata like column names, data types, S3 location.
+This metadata lives in the Glue Data Catalog.
+Then, Athenae = SQL Engine
+Glue Catalog = table definitions
+S3 = actual data

+1. Create a Glue database (logical container).
+In this case, its named as, "energy_forcasting_db"
+2. Create a Glue Table.
+In this case, the table is named as, "pjme_energy_features"
+3. Athena (SQL time)
+   - came across error, "Error fetching workgroup
+You are not authorized to perform: athena:GetWorkGroup on the resource.
+After your AWS administrator or you have updated your permissions, please try again."
+Have to add the permission to "athena:GetWorkGroup"
+4. Once I have some SQL queries results, I am now trying to visualize the data to answer some probable business question like, "What does energy consumption look like over time, and what patterns exist?"
+5. For visualization, I am using Amazon QuickSight.
+Performed exploratory data analysis using Athena-backed QuickSight dashboards before training forecasting models.
+6.